FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/api.md

 ### callAsync

 The contract constant interface is called asynchronously.
-After receiving the execution result of the contract interface returned by the node, the specified callback function is executed.
+After receiving the execution result of the contract interface returned by the node, the specified callback function is executed

 **Parameters**

-- node: allows RPC to send requests to the specified node
+-node: allows RPC to send requests to the specified node
 - transaction: Contract invocation information, including contract address, contract caller, and invocation interface and parameter information；
 - callback: callback function。